Atom-iQ/framework/README.md

 </p>

 ### Early development stage important notes
 > #### IMPORTANT
 > The project is on early development stage, currently it's the first version, where rendering of a simple app with few
 > components is working, and the app can be compiled, watched and run on the dev server with the `iq start`
 > cli command.
 >
+> The current version is `v0.1.0-alpha.1` - first npm pre-release
+>
 > Current state is the confirmation of:
 > - **atomic** `DOM` updates, **without reconciliation** - using instead **atomic** `rvDOM` updates - no diffing,